Marx Brothers: Motion pictures

-1929-1933: Paramount
+1929–1933: Paramount

-As Animal Crackers began its tour, Paramount Pictures signed the Marx Brothers to create an all-talking film adaptation of The Cocoanuts.
+As Animal Crackers began its tour, Paramount Pictures signed the Marx Brothers to create a film adaptation of The Cocoanuts.
 Filming commenced in February 1929 at Astoria Studios in Queens.
-The film was a groundbreaking venture; at this point, most talkies featured only short sound segments, and no all-talking musical had yet been released.
-While The Cocoanuts wouldn't be the first - that distinction went to The Broadway Melody - its production faced significant hurdles due to the nascent state of sound film technology, which was highly experimental and sensitive.
+The movie would be all-talking at a time when most talkies featured only short sound segments.
+While The Cocoanuts wouldn't be the first—that distinction went to The Broadway Melody—its production faced significant hurdles due to the primitive state of sound film technology, which was highly sensitive.
 Paper props, for example, had to be sprayed with water to prevent microphones from picking up crinkling sounds.
-Cameras had to be kept in soundproof boxes that limited dynamic movement and contributed to a visually stage-bound style.
-The production schedule was also grueling for the Marx Brothers, who commuted daily between the Astoria set and Manhattan for evening stage performances of Animal Crackers.
+Cameras had to be kept in soundproof boxes that limited movement and contributed to a stage-bound style.
+The production schedule was also challenging for the Marx Brothers, who commuted daily between the Astoria set, where they were filming, and Manhattan, where they performed in evening stage performances of Animal Crackers.

 The film's plot largely mirrored the stage play, though substantial cuts were necessary to maintain a manageable runtime.
 The Cocoanuts premiered in New York in May 1929.
 Mordaunt Hall of The New York Times offered a generally positive review, noting that "the comedy aroused considerable merriment among the first-night gathering," despite his mixed assessment of the sound quality.
-Although the brothers themselves were reportedly concerned they'd have to buy back the print, the movie was warmly received by critics outside of New York and proved a significant box office success, firmly establishing the Marx Brothers in the new medium of talking pictures.
+Although the brothers themselves were reportedly concerned they'd have to buy back the print, the movie was warmly received by critics outside of New York and proved a significant box office success, influencing the brothers' decision to focus their careers on movies instead of the stage.